Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/atlas-playbook-stuck.md

 - **'Reticulating splines'** - meaning there has been no status change in 5 minutes
 - **'Action taking a long time'** - meaning there has been no status change in 15 minutes

 Most of the time, this isn't an issue and is likely due to a slow internet connection or computer.
 However, it could be stuck if it has been on this screen for a long time.
-In that case, see [scroll down to see solutions](#ensure-youre-on-a-clean-install-of-windows).
+In that case, [scroll down to see solutions](#ensure-youre-on-a-clean-install-of-windows).

 ![AME Wizard 'Apply Playbook' window demonstrating what 'Reticulating Splines' and 'Action taking a long time' looks like](../../assets/images/reticulating-splines.webp)

-## :material-broom: Ensure you're on a clean install of Windows
+## :material-broom: Prerequisites

-Ensure that you're on a fresh install of fully updated Windows.
+1. Ensure that you're on a fresh install of fully updated Windows.
 We **highly** recommend following our [installation guide](../../getting-started/installation.md) for this.
-Installing Atlas on a non-fresh Windows installation is generally considered unsupported and can cause the Playbook to get stuck.
+Installing Atlas on a non-fresh Windows installation is considered unsupported and can cause the Playbook to get stuck.

+1. Make sure that your hardware is stable.
+If you have overclocks, try turning them off.

+1. Remember that only the latest version of the Atlas Playbook is supported.

 ## :material-checkbox-marked-outline: Fixes